Breast Implant Removal – Newport Beach and San Diego

 - A patient concerned that her implants may be causing other symptoms in her body

 - A patient with certain textured implants who may be concerned about rare risks of ALCL cancer

 As the swelling dissipates, it’s normal to see some shrinkage in volume.
 Obviously, your implants are gone, but changes of the breast due to aging and stretching from the implants will lead to further change in shape and sagging.
 When removing an implant and the capsule, you might experience a longer recovery time than a regular breast augmentation: about a week longer than the typical 2 weeks of abstaining from any strenuous activity.
 After that, you can return to light fitness activity, and it’s advised that you take about a week from social activities and refrain from driving from at least 10 days or as long as you’re taking any prescription medication.
 You will be asked to wear a surgical bra for a few weeks.

 With a total capsulectomy, the capsule is removed from the breast.
-The breast implant is then reinserted into the breast pocket or completely replaced.
+The breast implant may be removed first before completing the capsule removal if necessary for exposure or safe conduct of the procedure.
+The implant may be reinserted into the breast pocket or completely replaced.
 An en bloc breast implant removal includes removal of both the total capsule and the implant contained inside the capsule.
 This is most commonly done for ruptured older generation silicone implants, where it is important to try to leave no residue of the original implant and capsule behind.
 Sometimes en bloc removal includes a small cuff of breast tissue that may have become hardened or inflamed over time.